halilduygulu/cassandra-tools/README.md

 You can also use the free form cmd task.
 For example, want to see all the java versions across your cluster?

     fab -u ubuntu cmd:config=c4-highperf,cmd="java -version 2>&1 | grep version  | awk '{print \$NF}'"

+Or see how much "MAX HEAP SIZE" your nodes are configured for

+    fab -u ubuntu cmd:config=c4-highperf,cmd="grep MAX_HEAP_SIZE /etc/cassandra/cassandra-env.sh | grep G"

+The cmd task runs in parallel so going over 60+ nodes is within seconds.

 Running Stress
 --------